 It’d be amazing to hear, if you have any thoughts about Tel Aviv.
 Where is best to stay and find apartments?
 Which events are going on in the next months and which coffeeshops and co-working spaces shall the Buffer team take over?

 I would love to hear your thoughts.
-Have you been travelling lately?
+Have you been traveling lately?
 How do you go about it?